 We propose to show that a mixture of two SEP3 works well for conditional forecasting with two stages, as in McNeil and Frey (2000) and as shown in Nolde and Ziegel (2017), the latter of which we refer to as NZ (2017) in the sequel.
 The first stage, based on an AR(1)-GARCH(1,1), will model the standardized innovations in two ways: a Gaussian and the Skew-t of Fernández and Steel (1998).
-The first stage standardized residuals will be estimated in the second stage using competing models starting with a simple normal law and moving on to a SEP3 mixture.
+In the second stage, the residuals stemming from the first stage are used to fit a parametric residual distribution using competing models starting with a simple normal law and moving on to a SEP3 mixture.

 To measure risk, we focus on VaR, well-known and elicitable, and CVaR, a coherent and subadditive risk measure.
 Let Y represent the return on a given asset over a given horizon.
 Negative returns, which are subject to loss risk, are located at the left tail of the distribution of Y. Also, p-levels are small, close to 0.
-At a given p-level $\in (0,1)$, p-VaR is defined by where F_Y is the cumulative distribution function of Y. p-VaR can also be defined as the negated value of Y p-quantile .
-CVaR is the negated value of the expected return Y conditional on Y being below the p-quantile of Y. Assuming F_Y strictly increases with finite mean, p-CVaR is defined by
+At a given p-level $\in (0,1)$ , p-VaR is defined by where $F_Y$ is the cumulative distribution function of Y. p-VaR can also be defined as the negated value of Y p-quantile .
+CVaR is the negated value of the expected return Y conditional on Y being below the p-quantile of Y. Assuming $F_Y$ strictly increases with finite mean, $F_Y^{-1}$ being the inverse distribution function related to $F_Y$ , p-CVaR is defined by

-$$\operatorname{VaR}^{p}(Y) = -\inf\{y \mid F{y}(y) \ge p\}$$ (1)
+$$\operatorname{VaR}^{p}(Y) = -\inf\{y \mid F{Y}(y) \ge p\}$$ (1)